gregwebs/Shelly.hs/README.md

 # Usage

-Shelly's main goal is ease of scripting.
+Shelly's main goal is ease of use.
-At the same time there should be a primitive for every shell operation you need so you can easily build abstractions, so there are many of the usual file and environment operations.
+There should be a primitive for every shell operation you need so you can easily build abstractions, so there are many of the usual file and environment operations.

 There are 2 main entry points for running arbitrary commands: `run` and `cmd`.
 They take a FilePath as their first argument. `run` takes a [Text] as its second argument.